Edgar-Pacheco/Edgar-Pacheco/README.md

 - 👋 Hi, I’m @Edgar-Pacheco
 - 👀 I’m interested in Number theory (algebraic number fields + function fields)
 - 🌱 I’m currently studying my Ph.D. in Math at UCalgary
-- 📫 How to reach me edgar.pachecocastan@ucalgary.ca
+- 📫 How to reach me edpacheco@uv.mx

 <!---
 Edgar-Pacheco/Edgar-Pacheco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.